 What is the recommended method for testing my Procore API calls?

 We currently do not provide a 'built-in' API Explorer in our Developer Portal.
 However, one application we highly recommend is Postman.
 This application allows you to run and test Procore API endpoints.
 This is the tool of choice for our Developer Support team as well as our own in-house developers.
 See our guide to Exploring the Procore API with Postman for additional information.

 How is deprecation handled for Procore API endpoints, and what is the policy?

 As you browse through our Procore API documentation you may see deprecation warning banners on some of our endpoint reference pages.
 Please see our API Lifecycle guide for information on our API deprecation policy.

 Cross-Origin Resource Sharing (CORS)

 Yes, assuming your users are accessing your application using a modern browser version.
-In order to take advantage of CORS, you must first register your domain with our Developer Support team by contacting them at email@example.com.
+In order to take advantage of CORS, you must first register your domain with our API Support team by contacting them at email@example.com.

 When trying to send a request from my client-side application, I’m getting an error like this: “XMLHttpRequest cannot load [URL].
 No 'Access-Control-Allow-Origin' header is present on the requested Resource.”
 Why is this happening?

 For CORS requests from client-side apps, you will need to have your origin domain whitelisted for your app.
 To do that, please contact firstname.lastname@example.org and provide the domain you wish to have whitelisted.
 If you are having trouble with authentication using your client-side app, please consult our OAuth 2.0 Using Implicit Grant article for more information.

 How many CORS domains can I whitelist?